liquid-collective/liquid-collective-protocol/natspec/AllowlistV1.md

 Sets the allowlisting status for one or more accounts

-*The permission value is overriden and not updated*
+*The permission value is overridden and not updated*

 #### Parameters